DCoupry/autografs/README.rst

 Examples:
 ---------

-then from any python script or command line:
+From any python script or command line:

 .. highlight:: python